ray-project/ray/doc/source/data/dataset-tensor-support.rst

 Saving Tensor Datasets
 ----------------------

-Because Tensor datasets rely on Dataset-specific extension types, they can only be saved in formats that preserve Arrow metadata (currently only Parquet).
-In addition, single-column Tensor datasets can be saved in Numpy format.
+Because Tensor datasets rely on Datasets-specific extension types, they can only be saved in formats that preserve Arrow metadata (currently only Parquet).
+In addition, single-column Tensor datasets can be saved in NumPy format.

 .. tabbed:: Parquet